Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

    `sudo dpkg -i nomachine.deb`

    `sudo apt install xfce4`

    `sudo vim /usr/NX/etc/node.cfg`

    A file will open.
-Find the line starting with DefaultDesktopCommand and change the line to the following: DefaultDesktopCommand "/usr/bin/startxfce4"
+Find the line starting with `DefaultDesktopCommand` and change the line to the following: `DefaultDesktopCommand "/usr/bin/startxfce4"`

    Save the changes and close the file.

    `sudo reboot`

    Once rebooting is done, on the login screen, click on the gear icon and select `xfce4`, then login.

-   `xrandr -o left`
+   `xrandr -o left` (to rotate the screen, if you want)

-3. Once the installations are completed, on Nano, check IP address:
+4. Once the installations are completed, on Nano, check IP address:

    `ifconfig`